zecure/shadowd.zecure.org/content/overview/perl_connector.md

     git clone https://github.com/zecure/shadowd_perl.git

-If you are using *cpan* to install the module you do not have to download it manually.
+If you are using CPAN to install the module you do not have to download it manually.

 ## Installation